arkency/posts/posts/2013-11-21-chronos-and-kairos.md

     nature.

 From now on, I encourage you to look at your project in the second way always.
 The amount of tasks is probably never going to drop down.
-Everything that we do, needs improvment.
-There are always thousands of ideas on to how to make the software better, which technical debt to pay, what new features should be added, what parts of the design improved, etc. The backlog is probably full no matter how much you try.
+Everything that we do needs improvment.
+There are always thousands of ideas on how to make the software better, which technical debt to pay, what new features should be added, what parts of the design improved, etc. The backlog is probably full no matter how hard you try.
 And that is ok.
 When you work, time will just pass by (_Chronos_), but what happens to you and your project when working, can be _Kairos_.
 Therefore:

 * [small](/2013/09/story-of-size-1/)